Parma managing director Pietro Leonardi has revealed the club's negotiations with Inter over Antonio Cassano are close to completion.

 "The deal is quite advanced.
 We're working, we need calm.
 But there is a lot of confidence even though we have not yet reached an agreement, depends on many factors."

-Parma celebrates its centenary this year and Leonardi was keen to position the deal for Cassano, who has scored nine times in 39 games for Inter, as a present to the supporters.
+Parma celebrate their centenary this year and Leonardi was keen to position the deal for Cassano, who has scored nine times in 39 games for Inter, as a present to the supporters.

 "Why are we after Cassano who is 30-years-old and not a young person?"
 Leonardi continued.